RCMP Crest

 The notion that 'Sergeants Major' were once termed 'Chief Constable' is mainly from the NWMP Project currently undertaken by the Library and Archives Canada. (www.collectionscanada.gc.ca)

 Library and Archives Canada list NWMP NCO ranks as: Chief Constable, Constable and Sub-Constable.
-Also, the Encylopaedia of Saskatchewan: (http://esask.uregina.ca/entry/steele_samuel_benfield_1849-1919.html) lists Sam Steele as a Chief Constable prior to his being commissioned to Inspector.
-The Canadian Biography online: (http://www.biographi.ca/009004-119.01-e.php?BioId=41844) also lists Steele's rank as 'Staff Constable' and says that it is the equivilent of a Divisional Sergeant Major!
+Also, the Encyclopaedia of Saskatchewan: (http://esask.uregina.ca/entry/steele_samuel_benfield_1849-1919.html) lists Sam Steele as a Chief Constable prior to his being commissioned to Inspector.

 In his autobiography, "Forty Years in Canada", Steele himself says he was promoted to Sergeant Major.
-Now one explanation for this discrepency is the known fact that many of the Officers and men felt they were more a military unit than a civil police unit.
+Now one explanation for this discrepancy is the known fact that many of the Officers and men felt they were more a military unit than a civil police unit.
 For example, despite being the Commissioner of the Mounted Police, Arthur French preferred his Army rank of Lt.
 Colonel to that of Commissioner.
 Many others were the same, and it became common place for the North West Mounted Police to retain their previous or in some cases assumed rank names of their military counterparts.

 Eventually it seems the Mounted Police or the Government gave up trying to change things and by the 1880's, the NWMP had established ranks of: Constable, Corporal, Sergeant, Staff Sergeant and with the appointment of Robert Belcher as the RSM for 'Depot' Div., a Regimental Sergeant Major.